Denji-Itoh/squadspawn-handbook/Handbook/02_How to Start.md

 So, long story short; play whatever you want, but keep in mind that this is at its core team-based, brutal and serious.
 If you play a class clown, the local nomad tribe might not be too keen on your jokes.
 But, knowing that, feel free to be creative.

 ## Lore Summary
 Before starting to create your character, you should read the first chapter of this handbook.
 The following is only a quick summary of the world of Ave to help you create your character.
-NOTE: As this is alpha material, there might even be some new info here.
 - The world of Ave isn't huge.
 By car you can travel from the eastern to the western shore in 20 days with only minor complications and proper breaks for sleep.
 - Aside from the rough location of the shores, the land is changing rapidly and cannot be properly mapped out.
-- That is due to devastating *super-storms* the locals call *XXX*.
-After these storms deserts disappear and make room for forests, and mountains vanish to give place to giant lakes.
+- That is due to devastating so-called *geo-storms*.
+Within these storms deserts disappear and make room for forests, and mountains vanish to give place to seas.
 - These storms immediately kill anyone stepping within them.
 They're the wrath of the land and have to be avoided by outrunning them or by hiding within *set areas*, also known as *safe zones*.
 - These safe zones have limited space and don't grow.
 Storms leave them completely unharmed, but due to their safety they attract crowds and are alarmingly overpopulated.
 - Most people are still forced to camp outside of these safe zones or make a living in *unset areas*, risking impending death by a storm at any moment.